micwik/ArnLib/README.md

 (see ArnBrowser).

 * Service Api, for calling routines anywhere in connected Arn.
-_Remote Procedure call_ (RPC) made simple as "remote signal slots".
+_Remote Procedure Call_ (RPC) simple to use as "remote signal slots".

 * Service Api has an automatically generated help for giving syntax when doing debug manual typed calls to a RPC service.

+#### ZeroConfig and Discover

+* Any service (ftp, http, arn, etc) can be advertised, browsed and resolved for its host address and port number.

+* High level, fully automatic support specialised for _arn_ service, can e.g. remotely change the advertised _service name_.

+* Simple integration together with a custom GUI for browsing, etc.

+* Optional internal DNS_SD/mDNS routines for no dependency to any extra library.